National Adult Immunization Week Highlights the Need for Vaccination

-Pneumococcal Pneumonia symptoms include high fever, excessive sweating and shaking chills, coughing, difficulty breathing, shortness of breath and chest pain.
+- Pneumococcal Pneumonia, the most common type of bacterial pneumonia, is often spread through coughing.
+The symptoms of pneumococcal pneumonia can come quickly and may include high fever, excessive sweating and shaking chills, coughing, difficulty breathing, shortness of breath and chest pain.
 The Centers for Disease Control and Prevention’s Advisory Committee recommends that all adults 65 years or older receive pneumococcal vaccination.

 “It’s always better to help prevent a disease than to treat it after it occurs,” said Dr. Rizzo.
 “Vaccines are vital to helping to protect lung health, especially when it comes to influenza and pneumococcal pneumonia, which can potentially have a devastating impact on the lives of those whose lungs are already compromised by asthma, COPD and other chronic respiratory conditions.”